Commodity Production Costs Report

 Other Polycarbonate Production Cost Reports

-It presents the economics of Polycarbonate (PC) production from bisphenol A (BPA), phenol and methanol in the United States.
-Initially, methanol is carbonylated with carbon monoxide, producing dialkyl carbonate which are reacted with phenol to form diphenyl carbonate.
-It is then transesterified with BPA and polycondensed to generate PC.
+It presents the economics of Polycarbonate (PC) production from bisphenol A (BPA), phenol and phosgene in the United States, via a typical melt process integrated with a diphenyl carbonate (DPC) production unit.
+Initially, phenol is phosgenated to produce DPC.
+Then, the DPC is transesterified with BPA and polycondensed to generate PC.

 Could Not Find the Report You Need?